Abdel Khalek Sarwat Pasha: First Sarwat cabinet (1922)

 On 1 March 1922, Abdel Khalek Sarwat Pasha was asked by the Sultan to form a cabinet.
 In his acceptance letter, submitted on the same day, Sarwat laid out the program of his Cabinet: the preparation of a draft Constitution based on the principles of the General Law, which will assert the accountability of the Government to a representative body, the end of martial law, elections which are to be held in normal circumstances and the reinstatement of a Ministry of Foreign Affair, which will establish political and consular representation of Egypt abroad.
 He also listed the name of the eight ministers of his cabinet, keeping to himself the ministries of interior and Foreign Affairs.

 Two weeks later, on 15 March 1922, the Sultan officially proclaimed the independence of Egypt and assumed the title “His Majesty, the King of Egypt”.
 The Cabinet re-created the ministry of Foreign affairs, which was abolished during the protectorate (1914–1922), canceled the official holidays on the birthday of the King of Britain and on his Coronation Day.
 The position of Adviser to the Minister of Interior, held by a British, was abolished and the British Financial Advisor ceased to attend Cabinet meetings.
 Egyptian Deputy Ministers were appointed to replace the British ones.

 The announcement of Egypt's independence was not well received by its people.
-“The announcement aroused no popular enthusiasm and the Zaghloolists attitude was everywhere of sullen dissatisfaction and hostility. [...].
+“The announcement aroused no popular enthusiasm and the Zaghloulists attitude was everywhere of sullen dissatisfaction and hostility. [...].
 The proclamation of independence was accompanied by disorderly demonstrations in large towns”.